narendrasngh995/snack-game/README.md

 # snack-game
-# code are written in pure HTML, CSS and JavaScript
+# Code are written in pure HTML, CSS and JavaScript